hyperledger-archives/fabric-sdk-rest/README.md

 To install and instantiate chaincode the server must be configured to run as a user with administrator access on the peer (setup.sh -a option), for standard work the server can be configured with any user that is known to the peer.

-### Sample configuration
+### Sample Configuration
-The settings in `datasources.json` (generated from the template) are used to configure the known hyperledger fabric network and channels to the REST server by using the capabilities provided by fabric-sdk-node. `datasources.json.template` along with `setup.sh` have been created to provide a simple way to configure the REST API server to work with `fabric-sample/fabcar` running in local Docker containers.
+The settings in `datasources.json` (generated from the template) are used to configure the known Hyperledger Fabric network and channels to the REST server by using the capabilities provided by fabric-sdk-node. `datasources.json.template` along with `setup.sh` have been created to provide a simple way to configure the REST API server to work with `fabric-sample/fabcar` running in local Docker containers.
 It also contains